Emerald Park, Saskatchewan

 Emerald Park is an unincorporated community in Saskatchewan, Canada, within the Rural Municipality (RM) of Edenwold No. 158.
 It is 9 km east of Regina and is adjacent to the Town of White City.

 The RM of Edenwold No. 158 was home to 4,490 residents in 2016 with an estimated 1,700 of those residents calling Emerald Park home.

 Over 130 businesses operate from Emerald Park, Great Plains Industrial Park and the Butte Business District.

 History

-Emerald Park was developed in the mid eighties.
+Emerald Park was developed in the mid-1980s.
 Initially, an auction house, agriculture implement dealerships and a gas station were the first structures in the area.

 Not long afterward a developer had a vision for a community of larger-lot homes built around a golf course.

 Now, Emerald Park is home to several homes, industrial, retail and commercial businesses and is a full-service community.

 The RM of Edenwold office is located at 100 Hutchence Road in Emerald Park.